Published on Tue, 2009-07-14 12:31

 The General Assembly is the Social Watch network’s highest governing body.
 Policy discussion and medium- to long-term strategic planning happens in its realm, which serves as a decision-making forum.
 In addition, it is also a space for reinforcing the sense of belonging and strengthening the network’s identity and unity.

 The Assembly takes place every two to three years.
-Up to now General Assemblies took place in Rome 2000, Beirut 2003, Sofia 2006 and Accra 2009.
-The 5th General Assembly will be held in Philippines in 2011.
+Up to now General Assemblies took place in Rome 2000, Beirut 2003, Sofia 2006, Accra 2009 and the 5th General Assembly was held in the Philippines in 2011.

 Each national coalition can nominate two delegates to participate in the Assembly.
 The participation of coalitions in the Assembly is guided by the following principles:

 In addition to setting medium- and long-term priorities and strategies and identifying potential alliances in advocacy, the Assembly elects members of the Coordinating Committee to whom coordination and political leadership between the assemblies are delegated.